Frequently Asked Questions

-Task seating is an ideal choice for individuals spending large amounts of time seated at their workstations, dedicated to certain tasks.
+Task seating is an ideal choice for individuals spending large amounts of time seated at their workstations dedicated to certain tasks.
 Task, or Operator, chairs are "ergonomically" designed to work with you.
 Easily adjustable chair surfaces allow you to move around freely and help to maintain support for your back, legs, and arms as you change body positions.
 Task chairs can be the difference between absolute comfort and irritating distress.

-Managerial or Executive, office seating is designed to provide hours of comfort, for the manager that is the sole user of his/her chair.
+Managerial or Executive office seating is designed to provide hours of comfort for the manager that is the sole user of their chair.
 Traditional managerial seating comes equipped with a high, wide back, deep seat, and 'ergonomic' features to facilitate the time spent at a desk, computer or workstation.
 Modern work ethics require a comfortable chair which will encourage the user to remain productive throughout the often long work week.
 Although Management seating does not offer as many seating adjustment options as many other chairs, today's executives can take advantage of sophisticated knee-tilt and other tilter mechanisms.
 These will ensure that feet are kept flat on the floor for added comfort.
 For the executive, Management seating is often covered in a Luxhide textile.

-Guest seating or side chairs are generally offered with a sled base or as a four-legged chair without casters.
+Guest seating or side chairs are generally offered with a sled base or a four-legged chair without casters.
 Guest chairs often function as a comfortable seating solution for short periods of time, most commonly in a waiting area.
 Designed to complement Executive and Task seating, these chairs are usually available with or without arms.